What Is Hardy Weinberg Law?

 Size of the population being small can lead to a random alteration in the allele frequencies which can be attributed to the sampling effect known as genetic drift.
 When alleles are found in a fewer copy, sampling effects are significant.

 Migration – two or more than two populations can be associated together, genetically with migration.
-Here, amongst the populations, the allele frequencies has the tendency to become more homozygous.
+Here, amongst the populations, the allele frequencies have the tendency to become more homozygous.
 Essentially, a few migration models are the Wahlund effect (non-random mating).
 Hardy–Weinberg proportions typically are invalid for such models.

 Applications of the Hardy-Weinberg Principle